armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

 1. **ArmoryRole** ARN
 1. Region
 1. S3 path to the function zip file
-1. The ARN of your [Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)
+1. The ARN of your [AWS Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)
 1. Your function's [runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) and handler method

 This basic example deploys one function to one region in one account: